sedouard/flocker/docs/using/tutorial/movingvolume.rst

     .. literalinclude:: deployment-node1.yml
        :language: yaml

-.. note:: If you are using real servers on AWS, you'll need to change the IP addresses in the deployment file.
+.. note:: If you are using real servers on AWS, you need to change the IP addresses in the deployment file.

 Secondly, install the web application and server on the first host: